 - In a small bowl, mix the egg yolks, egg, pecorino romano and parmigiano reggiano.
 Whisk well.

-- In a saucepan, toast the guanciale until they become crunchy.
+- In a saucepan, toast the pancetta until they become crunchy.
 Turn off the fire.

 - When the pasta is cooked, transfer to a big bowl.
 Pour the egg & cheese mixture immediately.
-Add the guanciale with a little bit of its oil.
+Add the pancetta with a little bit of its oil.
 Mix well.

 - Sprinkle a lot of pepper or according to taste.